|

 - True Bee Flies have long proboscis and feed on nectar and pollen.
 On a

-sunny day, they are often seen on feed on flowers, hovering over vegetation or
+sunny day, they are often seen feeding on flowers, hovering over vegetation or

 primary pollinators of some species of flower plants.